openstack/magnum/doc/source/userguide.rst

 - kube-scheduler
 - kube-proxy

-The login for this image is *minion*.
+The login for this image is *fedora*.

 Kubernetes on CoreOS
 --------------------